Nizhalgal: Production

 Manivannan joined Bharathiraja's unit as an assistant in the film.
 He scripted the story and co-wrote the film with Bharathiraja.
-The film's cast, principal cast in particular – Ravi, Chandrasekhar, Raadhu, and Rajasekar – completely featured newcomers.
+The film's cast, principal cast in particular – Ravi, Chandrasekhar, Raadhu, and Rajasekar – mostly featured newcomers.
 Raadhu was credited as Rohini, and Rajasekar as Rajasekaran.
 Ravi was earlier asked to audition for Bharathiraja's Niram Maratha Pookkal (1979) as a dubbing artist for the lead character.
 However, since Bharathiraja himself dubbed for character, Ravi was dropped.
 Bharathiraaja, however, signed up Ravi for Nizhalgal as the lead actor, thus marking Ravi's cinematic debut.
 Bharathiraja cast Rajasekar because he liked his eyes.
 Some outdoor scenes were filmed in Mekkarai.

 Themes

 The main theme of the film is unemployment.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Ithu Oru Pon Malai" was written by Vairamuthu, making his cinematic debut.
 He got the starting lines ready within 30 minutes.
 The song is set in Kedaram raga, while "Poongathave" is set in Mayamalavagowla.
 The rock and roll song "Madai Thiranthu" was later remixed by Yogi B and Natchatra in their album Vallavan.
 A remix version of "Ithu Oru Pon Malai" is featured on music artist M. Rafi's album Aasaiyae Alaipolae.
 Ilaiyaraaja later reused "Dhoorathil Naan Kanda" as "Vennello Godari" for the Telugu film Sitaara (1984).